NYU-OTS/SwaggerCheck/README.md

 ```
 Check the [.Net RID Catalog](https://docs.microsoft.com/en-us/dotnet/core/rid-catalog) for a list of valid values for the `-r` option.

+## Testing the program

+The include test API is generated from the default Visual Studio API template for .NET Core 2.0, with minor adjustment to make it 1.1 compatiable.

 ## Using the program

 SwaggerCheck requires 2 arguments: the path to the Swagger file provided with the -s option, and the path to the outputted binary for the API provided with the -b option.